reqnroll/Reqnroll/docs/guides/how-to-configure-cucumber-expression-behavior.md

 Because of that we recommend to apply this only temporarily or if the other solution (add the regex start and end markers) cannot be applied.
 ```

-In order to override the detection strategy, you need to implement a simle Reqnroll runtime plugin.
+In order to override the detection strategy, you need to implement a simple Reqnroll runtime plugin.
 In the simplest case this is just adding a C# file to your Reqnroll project.

 The plugin should look like the following (this is the file you need to add to your project):